UPDATE: Over 2,000 Green Bay residents regain power

 GREEN BAY, Wis.
-(WFRV) – More that 2,000 Green Bay residents gain power after a power outage on Wednesday evening.
+(WFRV) – More than 2,000 Green Bay residents gain power after a power outage on Wednesday evening.

 According to the Wisconsin Public Service (WPS) as of around 6:30 p.m., out of the estimated 2,141 residents in Green Bay that were suffering from a power outage that took place at around 4 p.m., 2,128 have regained power.